aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 Gets a [PivotField](../../com.aspose.cells/pivotfield) object that represents all the data fields in a PivotTable.
 Read-only.
 It would only be created when there are two or more data fields in the Data region.
 Defaultly it is in row region.
 You can drag it to the row/column region with PivotTable.AddFieldToArea() method .

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotTable.ValuesField property.
+This method will be removed 12 months later since October 2025.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [PivotField](../../com.aspose.cells/pivotfield)